 In the studio

-McCartney also produced Badfinger's version at EMI Studios on 2 August 1969.
+McCartney also produced Badfinger’s version of ‘Come And Get It’ at EMI Studios on 2 August 1969.